aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-emlx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCX to EMLX?</h2>

+Python developers often need to convert DOCX files to EMLX format for various reasons.
+EMLX is a file format used by Apple Mail to store emails.
+It is a plain text file with an .emlx extension and contains the email message in MIME format.
+It is used to store emails in a single file, which makes it easier to transfer and store emails.

-For a Python developer, who is trying to add a DOCX to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.
+<h2>How Aspose.Total Helps for DOCX to EMLX Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers to automate the conversion process from DOCX to EMLX.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that makes it easy to convert DOCX to EMLX using Python.
+The conversion process is a two-step process.
+Firstly, the Word file is loaded and rendered into HTML via Aspose.Words for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into EMLX format.
+This process is simple and efficient and can be used to quickly convert DOCX to EMLX.

 {{% /blocks/products/pf/feature-page-summary %}}